palmetspat/2324SysPlannungProject01/README.md

   ## Note

 - Please start with 01_PROJECT-PHOTOBOOK Main Side.md ...
- -If you scroll down, you will find the other links from our sites
+- If you scroll down, you will find the other links from our sites